marcosvbras/inimex-api/README.md

 python manage.py migrate
 ```

-Change `settings.BROKER_URL` based in your RabbitMQ configurations.
+Change the `BROKER_URL` property in `project/settings.py` file based in your RabbitMQ configurations.
 Ensure that RabbitMQ is running.

 ## Running the project